-Seven countries have that have been established to coordinate Slow Food activities, organizing events and projects with a deeper knowledge of the needs of their members After Slow Food Italy, where the association was born, Slow Food branches were created in Switzerland, Germany, USA, UK, Japan and The Netherlands.
+In certain countries, have been established to coordinate activities, events and projects.
+After Slow Food Italy, where the association was born, Slow Food branches were created in Switzerland, Germany, USA, UK, Japan and the Netherlands.

-In order to realize its projects, Slow Food has created the following entities:
+To realize its projects and ambitions, Slow Food has created the following entities:

-The Terra Madre Foundation was founded in 2004.
-The Foundation organizes the Terra Madre event in Turin every two years and supports the growth of a global network of food communities, cooks, academics and youth working for a sustainable food system.
+Terra Madre Foundation - founded in 2004 to support the growth of a global network of food communities, chefs, academics and youth working for a sustainable food system.